collingreen/djeroku/deployment_example.md

 It's time to run the project locally.
 First, navigate back up to the djeroku_site folder that holds manage.py

-Run the djeroku fabric `serve` command -- this just runs the standard django syncdb, migrate, collecstatic, and then runserver commands `fab serve`
+Run the djeroku `serve` command -- this just runs the standard django migrate, collecstatic, and then runserver commands `python djeroku.py serve`

 Test it by going to 127.0.0.1:8000 and confirming you can see the Djeroku test content we created above (or whatever view you routed from '/').